 All campus mail must carry the name and department of the sender.
 Approved campus mass mailings (standard notice to be released to 25 or more employees or students) may, upon written request and approval of the University Mail Center, be distributed within or outside of campus envelopes if:

 When addressing a campus envelope, all previous addresses should be marked through to guarantee proper delivery to the appropriate party.
 All information on campus envelopes should be properly filled out to assure prompt delivery.
-These may be purchased at ASU Stores.
+These may be purchased through ASU Stores.

 Standardized procedures will improve delivery and accuracy and provide a mutual cost reduction.
-Mail Services has established five procedures for the preparation of mail picked up by the ASU mail carriers.
+University Mail Services has established five procedures for the preparation of mail picked up by the ASU mail carriers.